microsoft/pxt-arcade/docs/concepts/which-button.md

 Find ``||info:start countdown 10 (s)||`` in ``||info:Info||``, and drag it into ``||loops:on start||``.

-This will start a countdown of 10 seconds, after which the player the game is over.
+This will start a countdown of 10 seconds, after which the game is over.
 This also places a large timer at the top of the screen, so that the player knows they need to rush.

 ```blocks
 info.setScore(0)